Wolftribe-Network/3-node-Hetzner-Ceph-Cluster/README.md

 ## CREATE a Pool for data
 Using the menu below Cluster, create a pool to store data<br>
+anything you update here, should also be updated in the scripts provided
+name: DATA
 type: Replicated<br>
 applicateions: rbd<br>
 compression mode: none<br>